-The type of enclosure you use to house your leopard gecko is just as important as the size.
+The type of leopard gecko tank you use to house your leopard gecko is just as important as the size.

 When you are looking at tanks, it is best to select a glass aquarium or terrarium.

-Glass tanks look great and can help with the creation of a temperature gradient.
+Glass tanks are great for leopard gecko’s habitat and can help with the creation of a temperature gradient.

-Glass tanks aren’t the only option, but they are easy to find and set up, especially for first-time reptile owners who are still learning.
+Glass leopard gecko tanks aren’t the only option, but they are easy to find and set up, especially for the first-time leopard gecko owner who is still learning.

 Wire cages should never be used for housing leopard geckos, as the animal runs the risk of getting hurt in the wires or escaping.